AI for Energy and Sustainability in Swiss SMEs: 2026 Guide

 - EcoVadis: ESG assessment platform required by large corporations.

-- CSRD: EU directive, applicable to Swiss companies exporting to the EU from 2025.
+- CSRD: EU directive, applicable to Swiss companies exporting to the EU custom project scope.

 4. Swiss FADP Compliance for Energy Data